Do you want to know how to increase the square footage of your living space without renovating your home? It’s easy….go outside!

 I won’t say I can help you be a better person, but I WILL say I can help you spend more time outside.

-If you’re struggling to coordinate the exterior elements of your home, schedule a Style Session.
+If you’re struggling to coordinate the exterior elements of your home, consider a Design Strategy Day.
 Roof, siding, shutters, garage doors, stone, deck color, railing color, awning fabric, hardscape materials…is your head hurting?
 My knowledge of undertones and ability to visualize a cohesive palette means all you have to do is focus on the fun.

 Have a well-designed day.
 See you outside.